 STEP 1: Identify correctly the prefecture on the map from where you intend to start your trip and the prefecture of your final destination.
 Find the proper Greek names of the prefectures.
 The public bus companies are always identified by two words: “KTEL” in front and the “name” of the prefecture they are based on.

 STEP 3: If there is a direct connection then you can proceed by booking your seats via the online booking system is provided on the site.
-Please note that many bus companies don’t have an online booking system.
-In this case, you’ll have to buy the tickets on the spot or you can politely ask hotel receptions or someone to help you reserve the bus seats.
-In most cases, you can reserve your seats via phone if you speak Greek.
+Please note that some bus companies don’t have an online booking system.
+In this case, you’ll have to buy the tickets on the spot or you can politely ask hotel reception or someone else to help you reserve the bus seats.
+In most cases, you can reserve your seats via phone if you can speak Greek.

 STEP 4: If you don’t find a direct bus connection then… Houston we’ve got a problem!
 Now, don’t be disappointed.
 This doesn’t mean that there is no solution.
 It only means that the trip might take a bit longer.
 Check the next step…

 STEP 5: In the above case, all KTEL bus companies connect Athens or Thessaloniki on a regular basis.
 So, identify the closest place on the way to those two cities to get off the bus to catch another KTEL company.
 One such example is when you travel from Trikala to Delphi.
-You must catch the bus from Trikala to Athens and get down at Lamia.
-From Lamia and its “KTEL Fthiotidos” take the bus to Amfissa, and then switch bus company again to “KTEL Fokidas” to reach Delphi.
+You must catch the bus from Trikala to Athens and get down at Lamia (Perfecture of Fthiotidos) which is halfway to Athens.
+From Lamia its “KTEL Fthiotidos” which operates the bus to Amfissa.
+From Amfissa town located in the perfecture of Fokidas you switch bus company again to “KTEL Fokidas” to reach Delphi.

-The list of all KTEL bus companies around Greece
+The list of names of all KTEL bus companies and the site links around Greece

-Some of them don’t have a website, so you’ll only find the phone numbers and some that do have a website they don’t have it in English
+Please note that few bus companies don’t have a website, so you’ll only find the phone numbers, and some that do have a website don’t have it in English